Fal0d/Capstoneproj/naija-health-connect/README.md

 Open the app in your browser at the provided URL (usually http://localhost:5173/).

 Login Credentials for Demo
-Role	Password
+Role             username               Password
-Receptionist	reception123
+Receptionist	 reception1             reception123
-Doctor	doctor123
+Doctor	         drsmith                doctor123
-Pharmacist	pharm123
+Pharmacist	      pharm1                pharm123

 Note: Users can enter any name; only the password is validated per role.